a3-audio/a3-system/README.md

 ![first ambijocky](doc/pix/gif1.gif)

 ## Goal for this project
-Make venues and artists fit for the future of audioplayback.
-That means 3D-Sound and therefore compatibility to all audioformats, easy to use spatialization interface, and most flexibility at a price for everybody.
+Make venues and artists fit for the future of audio.
+That means 3D-Sound and therefore compatibility to all audioformats, easy to use spatialization interface, and maximum flexibility at a price for everybody.
 Our first setup consists of three devices:

 ## A³core (The Audioserver)
-The Audioserver is processing the analog audio, calculates the 3D-Soundsphere and is remotecontrolled by osc.
+The Audioserver is processing the analog audio, calculates the 3D-Soundsphere and is remotecontrolled via osc.
 Also it sends osc data with peak and rms information for vu-meters to the mixer.
 Server/README.md

 ## A³mix (The DJ-Mixer)
-The DJ-Mixer is a osc-controller.
+The DJ-Mixer is an osc-controller.
 It sends osc to the Audioserver in order to manipulate 3-band-eq, volume, channelgain, etc. like a normal dj-mixer would behave.
 It has osc-controlled vu-meters for each input and for 8 outputs (you're free to map audiochannels on it)

 Controller_Mixer/README.md

 ## A³motion (The Motion-Sampler)
-The Motion-Sampler is a osc-controller.
-It records and playback motion made by fingertip on a touchscreen.
+The Motion-Sampler is an osc-controller.
+It records and plays back motions made by fingertip on a touchscreen.
 We're using it to move audiosignals in a 3D-Soundsphere.
-You can hear the movement on headphones (by activating corresponding pfl) and you can hear it on the main speakers - live interaction.
-Also you can set parameters like lenghts or playmode, you can store 4 different movements per channel.
+You can hear the movement on headphones (activate corresponding pfl) and you can hear it on the main speakers - live interaction.
+Also it has samplerfunctionality like looplenghts, playmode and visual feedback, it stores up to 4 different movements per channel.

 Controller_Motion/README.md